Hurleveur/CTF/WARP.md

 ## Project Overview

-This is a **Robotics-themed Capture the Flag (CTF) platform** built with Next.js 14, TypeScript, and Tailwind CSS.
+This is a **Robotics-themed Capture the Flag (CTF) platform** built with Next.js 15, React 19, TypeScript 5.9, and Tailwind CSS 4.
 The platform serves as both a functional robotics company website and a foundation for CTF challenges.
 The application features secure foundations with intentionally vulnerable endpoints for educational purposes.

 ## Essential Development Commands